GeorgyMakarov/time_series/tensorflow/short_cheatsheet.md

 1. clean the data from *NA* values;
 2. clean the data from non-sense values;
-3. convert text data to one-hot encoding;
+3. convert text / factor data to one-hot encoding;
 4. identify outliers and eliminate them;
+    * remove outliers;
+    * replace outliers;
 5. feature engineering;
+    * features must have sense to a model;
+    * replace timestamps with seasonality;
+    * use *Fourier* to identify complex seasonalities;
 6. split the data into training, test and validation sets;
 7. normalize the data;
+    * use simple mean or moving average;
+    * use normalization layer for regression;
 8. split features from labels;
-9. explore the data;
+9. explore the data -- return to item 5 if something is not right;
+10. create model specific objects -- see below;

 ### Conclusion